DOMESTIC HUMAN RIGHTS

 General Operating Support - $50,000

-The US Human Rights Network (USHRN) is a national network of over 300 organizations working to strengthen and grow a human rights movement and culture in the United States led by the people most directly impacted by human rights violations.
-USHRN works to secure dignity and justice for all.
-Since its founding in 2003, USHRN has been instrumental in providing a unifying human rights framework and platform for shaping activism, connecting struggles, and building collective power and voice of the grassroots to advance human rights at home.
+The US Human Rights Network is a national network of organizations and individuals working to strengthen and grow a human rights movement and culture in the United States led by the people most directly impacted by human rights violations.